newsrevenuehub/rev-engine/docs/deploy.md

 ### Add Resources

 Every app has resources.
-In this case we will add a database and a redis cache.
+In this case, we will add a PostgreSQL database and a Redis cache/broker.
 The resources are called add-ons, and come with [different tiers and pricing](https://elements.heroku.com/addons).

 ```shell